-Good credit doesn’t only increase your chances of approval for a credit card.
-It can also position you for a high credit line and competitive APR on purchases and balance transfers, helping you to save on interest — even after an intro APR expires.
+Having good credit not only increases your chances of credit card approval, but it can also make you eligible for a high credit line and a competitive APR on purchases and balance transfers.
+This will help you save on interest — even after an intro APR expires.